Meet our Women in Tech and Data Science

 Nicole Mckee: One of my biggest role models is someone I had the pleasure of working with in a previous company, Ailis Mone.
 Ailis co-founded EstHer, a blockchain-based app which enables pocket-to-pocket charitable giving to help the poorest people in Belfast.
 She accomplished this whilst working full time in a consultancy firm ─ and she is still doing both!
 Ailis and Carol Rossborough (CEO of EstHer) were able to utilise a relatively new technology to do something super important ─ make an amazing impact on some of the most vulnerable people in our society.
 It was a complete joy to work with such a positive and driven person, and I have no doubt that EstHer will continue to grow and Ailis will continue being awesome.

 Thanks for sharing your insights and experiences!
-This was just a handful of our strong and empowering women in tech at trivago ─ shout-out to all the rest of you who are constantly challenging the status quo and making an impact through your everyday work and contributions!
+This was just a handful of our talented women in tech at trivago ─ shout-out to all the rest of you who are constantly challenging the status quo and making an impact through your everyday work and contributions!